sagarpaudell/odyssey/README.md

 ```
 Each element of the above json array response, corresponds to the latest
 message in between the logged in user and all the people who has had a
-conversation with the loggen in user.
+conversation with the logged in user.
 Pardon my tate fate english.
 Hope you
 got the gist